 And the political files broadcasters are required to maintain include essential information about who is buying political ads and how much they are paying.

 Until recently, both the public and political files were available only in paper form at local TV stations.
 But in April 2012, the Federal Communications Commission ruled that television stations must put the information in their public and political files online.
 Free Press had advocated for such a change for the better part of a decade.

 The FCC’s decision is a major victory for anyone hoping to study broadcasters’ commitment to the public interest and shed light on the shadowy third-party groups and Super PACs inundating our airwaves with misleading political ads.

-All public files will go online in 2012.
-But only the major-network stations in the country’s largest media markets will be required to post their political files online in 2012 (all other stations can delay posting until 2014).
+All public files went online in 2012.
+But only the major-network stations in the country’s largest media markets were required to post their political files online that same year (all other stations can delay posting until 2014).
 That leaves millions of American voters with no easy way to access information about the political ads clogging our airwaves this election cycle.